kriserickson/aging-coder/src/posts/2025-08-22-clustering-the-cookbook-a-taste-of-unsupervised-learning.md

     return re.sub(r'\s+', ' ', ' '.join(toks)).strip()
 ```

-Since we don't want to deal with anything other than letters, numbers and spaces, the first thing we do is strip anything else out of th e string.
+Since we don't want to deal with anything other than letters, numbers, and spaces, the first thing we do is strip anything else out of the string.
 Then we split the string into words and drop any words that are obviously measurements (since those are not things we want to look at).
 We also drop any standalone numbers.

+### Vectorizing the Data

 Finally we create the TF‑IDF document–term matrix: